aakka7/snake-robot/README.md

 ### Notes
 - Gait is now in its own folder outside of `scripts` to remove circular dependencies
 - Coordinates in `forward.py` appear correct from plots
-- ==TODO== Determine why movement not occurring in Gazebo simulation
+- Code refactored to fix errors in linkage

 ## From Original Repo
 ### Results: Output video